 While replication is running, neither the slave or the master database is permitted to be shut down.
 Replication must be stopped before you can shut down either the slave or the master database.
 There is one exception to this rule: if the entire system is shut down, the peer that is shut down notifies the other replication peer that replication is stopped.

 If you install jar files on the master system while replication is running, the same jars are not automatically installed on the slave.
 But because the transaction log information sent to the slave system includes the jar file installation, the slave database has a record of the jar files, even though they are not actually there.
 Therefore, you must install the jar files on the former slave after a failover by calling either SQLJ.remove_jar followed by SQLJ.install_jar, or SQLJ.replace_jar.
-(For information on installing jar files, see "Storing jar files in a database" in the Derby Tools and Utilities Guide.)
+(For information on installing jar files, see "Loading classes from a database" in the Derby Developer's Guide and "System procedures for storing jar files in a database" in the Derby Reference Manual.)

 If the jar files must be available to clients immediately after a failover, you must stop replication and then start replication over again from the beginning, so that the slave database will have the same jar files as the master.